VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 The build binary will be placed to `VictoriaMetrics/bin` folder.

 To start using `vmalert` you will need the following things:
-* list of alert rules - PromQL/MetricsQL expressions to execute;
+* list of rules - PromQL/MetricsQL expressions to execute;
 * datasource address - reachable VictoriaMetrics instance for rules execution;
-* notifier address - reachable Alertmanager instance for processing, aggregating alerts and sending notifications.
+* notifier address - reachable [Alert Manager](https://github.com/prometheus/alertmanager) instance for processing, aggregating alerts and sending notifications.

 Then configure `vmalert` accordingly: